joonspk-research/generative_agents/README.md

 ### Step 1.
 Generate Utils File
 In the `reverie/backend_server` folder (where `reverie.py` is located), create a new file titled `utils.py` and copy and paste the content below into the file:
 ```
+# Select the GPT4All Model you'll use for the simulation.
+See: https://observablehq.com/@simonw/gpt4all-models
+gpt4all_model="orca-mini-3b.ggmlv3.q4_0.bin"
+max_tokens = 30
+temperature = 0.5

+# Put your name
+key_owner = "<Name>"

 maze_assets_loc = "../../environment/frontend_server/static_dirs/assets"
 env_matrix = f"{maze_assets_loc}/the_ville/matrix"